Prag8855/aab/content/guides/german-health-insurance.md

 You can also pay more and get the best coverage.
 You have higher monthly payments, but there is no deductible.

 A young, healthy employee could pay just 250€ per month for private insurance.[^62] Some insurers also have discounts for students.

+The cost of private health insurance is [tax-deductible](/glossary/steuerlich%20absetzbar).

 ### Benefits of private health insurance